Congress Socialist Party: History

-JP Narayan and Minoo Masani were released from jail in 1934.
-JP Narayan convened a meeting in Patna on 17 May 1934, which founded the Bihar Congress Socialist Party.
+Jayaprakash Narayan and Minoo Masani were released from jail in 1934.
+Narayan convened a meeting in Patna on 17 May 1934, which founded the Bihar Congress Socialist Party.
 He was a Gandhian Socialist.
 Narayan became general secretary of the party and Acharya Narendra Deva became president.
 The Patna meeting gave a call for a socialist conference which would be held in connection to the Congress Annual Conference.
 At this conference, held in Bombay October 22–23 October 1934, they formed a new All India party, the Congress Socialist Party.
 Narayan became general secretary of the party, and Masani joint secretary.
 The conference venue was decorated by Congress flags and a portrait of Karl Marx.

-In the new party the greeting 'comrade' was used.
+In the new party the greeting 'comrade' was used as it was CSP.
 Masani mobilized the party in Bombay, whereas Kamaladevi Chattopadhyaya and Puroshottam Trikamdas organized the party in other parts of Maharashtra.
 Ganga Sharan Singh (Sinha) was among the prominent leaders of the Indian National Congress Party as among the founders of the Congress Socialist Party.
 The constitution of the CSP defined that the members of CSP were the members of the Provisional Congress Socialist Parties and that they were all required to be members of the Indian National Congress.

 Members of communal organizations or political organizations whose goals were incompatible with the ones of CSP, were barred from CSP membership.
 The Bombay conference raised the slogan of mobilising the masses for a Constituent Assembly.

 In 1936 the Communists joined CSP, as part of the Popular Front strategy of the ComIntern.
 In some states, like Kerala and Orissa, communists came to dominate CSP.
 In fact communists dominated the entire Congress in Kerala through its hold of CSP at one point.

 In 1936, the CSP began fraternal relations with the Lanka Sama Samaja Party of Ceylon.
 In 1937 the CSP sent Kamaladevi Chattopadhyaya on a speaking tour of the island.

 The CSP had adopted Marxism in 1936 and their third conference in Faizpur they had formulated a thesis that directed the party to work to transform the Indian National Congress into an anti-imperialist front.